-4During the window of time we examine, the operator we focus on maintained over 90% market share of the mobile market.
+&lt;sup>3 During the window of time we examine, the operator we focus on maintained over 90% market share of the mobile market.
 The company's primary competitor did not gain traction in the market until the end of 2008, and only in 2010 did the market become competitive.
 The number of landlines in Rwanda is negligible (roughly 0.25% penetration).

 Our empirical analysis focuses on interpersonal transfers of airtime credit sent between one mobile subscriber and another.
 In our dataset, we observe detailed information on roughly 10 million such transfers.
-As shown in Figure 3, the system was not heavily utilized prior to 2008, when the operator launched a nation-wide promotion and uptake dramatically increased.
+As shown in Fig. 3, the system was not heavily utilized prior to 2008, when the operator launched a nationwide promotion and uptake dramatically increased.
 We focus on transactions sent prior to this growth stage.
 For each transaction, we observe the date, time, and value of the transfer, as well as a unique (anonymized) identifier for both the sender and recipient.
-To estimate the regressions described in sections 3, we aggregate this raw data on each day for each region (equation 1), individual (equation 2), and dyadic pair of individuals (equation 3).
+To estimate the regressions described in Section 3, we aggregate the raw data on each day for each region (Eq.
+(1)), individual (Eq.
+(2)), and dyadic pair of individuals (Eq.
+(3)).
 This allows us to measure, at three different levels of aggregation, the net and gross volume of airtime received on each day.

-4.1 Physical Location
+4.1.
+Physical location